Object storage: Market adoption

 One of the first object-storage products, Lustre, is used in 70% of the Top 100 supercomputers and ~50% of the Top 500.
 As of June 16, 2013, this includes 7 of the top 10, including the current fourth fastest system on the list - China's Tianhe-2 and the seventh fastest, the Titan supercomputer at the Oak Ridge National Laboratory.

 Object-storage systems had good adoption in the early 2000s as an archive platform, particularly in the wake of compliance laws like Sarbanes-Oxley.
 After five years in the market, EMC's Centera product claimed over 3,500 customers and 150 petabytes shipped by 2007.
 Hitachi's HCP product also claims many petabyte-scale customers.
 Newer object storage systems have also gotten some traction, particularly around very large custom applications like eBay's auction site, where EMC Atmos is used to manage over 500 million objects a day.
 As of March 3, 2014, EMC claims to have sold over 1.5 exabytes of Atmos storage.
 On July 1, 2014, Los Alamos National Lab chose the Scality RING as the basis for a 500-petabyte storage environment, which would be among the largest ever.

 "Captive" object storage systems like Facebook's Haystack have scaled impressively.
 In April 2009, Haystack was managing 60 billion photos and 1.5 petabytes of storage, adding 220 million photos and 25 terabytes a week.
 Facebook more recently stated that they were adding 350 million photos a day and were storing 240 billion photos.
 This could equal as much as 357 petabytes.

 Cloud storage has become pervasive as many new web and mobile applications choose it as a common way to store binary data.
 As the storage back-end to many popular applications like Smugmug and Dropbox, Amazon S3 has grown to massive scale, citing over 2-trillion objects stored in April 2013.
 Two months later, Microsoft claimed that they stored even more objects in Azure at 8.5 trillion.
 By April 2014, Azure claimed over 20-trillion objects stored.
 Windows Azure Storage manages Blobs (user files), Tables (structured storage), and Queues (message delivery) and counts them all as objects.

 Market analysis

-IDC has begun to assess the object-based-storage market annually using its MarketScape methodology.
-IDC describes the MarketScape as: "...a quantitative and qualitative assessment of the characteristics that assess a vendor's current and future success in the said market or market segment and provide a measure of their ascendancy to become a Leader or maintain a leadership.
-IDC MarketScape assessments are particularly helpful in emerging markets that are often fragmented, have several players, and lack clear leaders."
+Coldago Research which publishes an annual evaluation report of the object storage in its 2024 report titled Coldago Research Map 2024 for Object Storage, gave an insight into innovations, market dynamics and future direction of object storage characterized by its rapid evolution, growing adoption, and expanding set of enterprise use cases.
+Coldago Research adopted qualitative and quantitative analysis of the object storage market to rank 13 notable vendors based on technological capabilities, market momentum, and innovation trajectory.

-In 2019, IDC rated Dell EMC, Hitachi Data Systems, IBM, NetApp, and Scality as leaders.
+The 2024 Coldago object storage market leader rating is in alphabetical order: Cloudian, DataCore, Dell EMC, Huawei, IBM, MinIO, Pure Storage, Quantum, and VAST Data.